-The Registrar’s Office will run a daily waitlist clearance process during the registration periods specified above.
+The Office of Student Records and Registration (OSRR) will run a daily waitlist clearance process during the registration periods specified above.
 This process automatically adds the highest ranked student to an available seat in any waitlisted section.

 Students should be aware that waitlist rules prohibit adding oneself to the waitlist for a section if they are already registered for a different section of the same course.
-Additionally, any student nearing the top of a waitlist must be sure to clear any schedule conflicts that may prevent the Registrar’s Office from adding them to the section when a seat becomes available.
-A staff member from the Registrar’s Office will typically contact a student who has such a conflict via email and grant them one business day to adjust their schedule.
+Additionally, any student nearing the top of a waitlist must be sure to clear any schedule conflicts that may prevent a representative from OSRR adding them to the section when a seat becomes available.
+A staff member from the OSRR will typically contact a student who has such a conflict via email and grant them one business day to adjust their schedule.
 After 24 hours, the available seat will be offered to the next student on the waitlist.
 Thus, it is imperative that students continually check their @washcoll.edu email account for such notifications.

 Senior Capstone Experiences

-Department chairs notify the Registrar’s Office of which students should be enrolled in each Senior Capstone Experience section.
+Department chairs notify the Office of Student Records and Registration of which students should be enrolled in each Senior Capstone Experience section.
 Students do not register themselves in this course.
 More information about the process of completing an SCE prior to graduation is available on the individual department pages.

 Questions and Problems

-If you have any questions about registration or problems while using Student Planning, please contact firstname.lastname@example.org or you may submit a Registration Help Request.
+If you have any questions about registration or problems while using Self Service, please contact firstname.lastname@example.org.
 We will respond to your questions within one business day.
-You should contact the Registrar’s Office in the following situations:
+You should contact the Office of Student Records and Registration in the following situations:

 - If you are blocked from registration because of pre-requisites that you have already fulfilled.